billbring/grapevine/user/pages/03.business/default.md

 **We also provide:**

 * Website and email hosting
-* Cat 5 \ Fibre optic structured cabling
+* Cat 5 \ Cat 6 - Fibre optic structured cabling
 * Unlimited Remote support from as little as £9 Per month per computer (Inc unlimited telephone support)
 * Reduced hourly onsite support rates
 * Full server support \ installation
-* 24/7 Network monitoring (via 3rd party software)
+* 24/7 Network monitoring
 * Network design and implementation \ support of all existing structured cabling and network structure
 * Wireless network design and installation \ support of all existing wireless networks